Grissess/dtes/README.md

   requires you define enough Players for every Event, but it will ignore the matchers in `needs`.
 It's useful to make sure your events correctly format themselves.
+- `try_event`: Given an `Event` identifier, followed by as many `needid:playerid` as needed, this binds and prints a specific event after the result of the changes to the world.
+It's useful for testing a very specific circumstance. `needid` matches an identifier in `needs`, and `playerid` matches the identifier (not the name!) of a `Player` entry.
 - `round`: Actually run a round, as described in the main loop above.

 # Building